Midland-Odessa Jury Instructions

 - What is the expected length and frequency of my service?

-- Enclosed with your summons you will find a Summons Juror Qualification Questionnaire.
-Please complete this form and return it as soon as possible.
+- Enclosed with your summons you will find a Juror Information Form and Supplemental Questionnaire.
+Please complete these forms and return them as soon as possible.
 It is very important that you include your phone number, in the event our office needs to contact you should changes in the Court's schedule occur.
 All blanks must be answered.
 If a question does not pertain to you, please mark with a N/A (Not Applicable).
-You will receive a self-addressed, postage paid envelope to be used when returning the completed Summons Juror Qualification Questionnaire.
+You will receive a self-addressed, postage paid envelope to be used when returning the completed forms.

 - Federal Law allowing the granting of excuses is very strict.
-Request for excuses/postponements should be mailed with the completed Summons Juror Qualification Questionnaire form in the return envelope provided.
+Request for excuses/postponements should be mailed with the completed Juror Information Form and Supplemental Questionnaire in the return envelope provided.
 Excuses will not be considered without the questionnaire.
-If a situation arises after you have submitted your completed questionnaire, you may mail your request to:
+If a situation arises after you have submitted your completed Juror Information Form, you may mail your request to:

 Clerk, United States District Court

 Midland, Texas 79701-5217